kauthara-yakubu/awesome_chocolate_sales_analysis/README.md

 - **Shipments:** 402
 - **Region:** India lagging

-✅ February had the lowest performance metrics across all KPIs, especially in APAC markets like India, which is consistent with typical startup ramp-up and post-holiday sales fatigue.
+✅ Insight: February had the lowest performance metrics across all KPIs, especially in APAC markets like India, which is consistent with typical startup ramp-up and post-holiday sales fatigue.

-📌 Recommendation: Designate February for internal training, pilot product tests, or operational reviews instead of outbound campaigns to optimize team readiness for Q2 and beyond.
+📌 Action: Designate February for internal training, pilot product tests, or operational reviews instead of outbound campaigns to optimize team readiness for Q2 and beyond.

 ---

 ## 4. 📈 Performance Visuals & Trends

+### 4A.
+Profit, Sales, Shipments Over Time

 ### 📊 Total Profit by Month
 ![Total Profit by Month](assets/image/profit_by_month.png)